thestrangeagency/strange-site/src/pages/work/index.md

 ## Clients

-We've partnered with amazing agencies to deliver award-winning work for outstanding brands.
+We've partnered with amazing agencies to deliver award-winning work for outstanding brands, and we've worked directly with startups and small and medium-sized businesses.
 Send us an [email](mailto:hellostranger@strange.agency) to request an updated portfolio.

 <div class='client-logos pt-1 pb-2'>
   <img width="90" height="40" src="../../img/logos/absolut.svg" />